 Cognitive abilities are critical to positive outcomes, including health, medication/treatment adherence and compliance, and discharge planning.
 For decades, clinicians have struggled with appropriate ways to assess cognitive abilities like attention, memory, and executive function in the face of frank language impairment like aphasia.
-This course is offered for 0.2 SLP CEUs – 2.0 contact hours and addresses four critical questions about assessing cognitive abilities in aphasia:
+This course is offered for 0.2 ASHA CEUs – 2.0 contact hours and addresses four critical questions about assessing cognitive abilities in aphasia:

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found by clicking on the Presenter & Disclosures tab.